 The Pompidou Center lets you discover its collections with guided tours.

 - Museum Night at the Musée du Louvre

 The Louvre lets you visit its temporary exhibitions at night time.

 - Museum Night at the Musée d’Orsay

-On this occasion the Musée d’Orsay allows you to interpret some of the finest works through music with a Jazz Band, the Amazing keystone Big Band.
+On this special occasion the Musée d’Orsay is allowing you to view some of the finest works accompanied by a Jazz Band and the Amazing Keystone Big Band.

 - Museum Night at the Musée Picasso

-The Picasso Museum offers a theatrical journey through its exhibitions through three original and unique experiences.
+The Picasso Museum offers a theatrical journey through its exhibitions with three original and unique experiences.

-At the musée de l’armée, this is the night to explore the inner courtyard of Les Invalides and its Église du Dôme (a royal domed chapel) that holds the tomb of Napoleon as well as sections of modern art from the musée de l’armée.
-This is one of the best that Museum Night has to offer.
+At the musée de l’armée, this is the night to explore the inner courtyard of Les Invalides and its Église du Dôme (a royal domed chapel) that holds the tomb of Napoleon, as well as sections of modern art from the Musée de l’Armée.
+This is one of the best events on offer during the Museum Night.

-- Museum Night at the cité de l’immigration (the Museum of Immigration)
+- Museum Night at the Cité de l’Immigration

 - Museum Night at the Musée Guimet